jpotts/alfresco-developer-series/behaviors/tutorial/tutorial.md

     }

-*Listing 15: The rating.js file contains the shared computeAverage function.*

 As you can see, this is the same logic we used in the Java example modified to follow the Alfresco JavaScript API syntax.

-**Configure a Spring bean to bind the script to the appropriate policies**
+### Configure a Spring bean to bind the script to the appropriate policies

 In the Java example, we used an init method on the Rating bean to make calls to the binding method of the PolicyComponent.
 The JavaScript